TheAlgorithms/C/README.md

 * server.c

 First execute server.c in a terminal and then client.c in a different terminal.
 Enables communication between two terminals.

+## Another Simple Client Server Implementation
+This directory has
+* Makefile
+* client/client.c
+* client/Makefile
+* server/server.c
+* server/Makefile

+type ./server 5000 to run server and ./client 127.0.0.1 5000 first.txt in a different terminal.
+Server will send file to the client program